telemetryjet/telemetryjet-arduino-sdk/README.md

 ## Writing Values

 To write a value, use one of the typed getters.
 See the [Value Types](#value-types) section below for a full list of types and their methods.
+Writing a value saves it to the local cache of values, and sends the value over the serial stream at the next occurance of the update interval.
 ```c++
 // Write an 8-bit integer
 sensorValue1.writeInt8(255);